 - The two kids who were taken in the beginning of the film were taken because of their use as living parts of the engine.
 The engine was not perpetual all along.

-- Token Minority: Namgoong Minsoo and Yona are the token Koreans, and Tanya is the token African-American.
+- Token Minority: Namgoong Minsoo and Yona are the token Koreans, Tanya and Timmy are the token African-Americans.